-The government publishes data to show how well schools are closing the gap between disadvantaged pupils and ‘other’ pupils.
+The government publishes data to show how well schools are closing the gap between disadvantaged students and ‘other’ students.
 This is the main way that Ofsted decides how well the pupil premium has been spent.
-When the school was inspected by Ofsted in January 2015, the school was judged good overall, including the use of the pupil premium.
+When the school was inspected by Ofsted in February 2018, the school was judged good overall; including the use of the pupil premium.

 Year 7 Catch Up Funding

-The literacy and numeracy catch-up premium provides schools with an additional £500 for each year 7 pupil who did not achieve at least level 4 in reading and/or maths at the end of key stage 2.
-This additional funding is used to provide literacy and numeracy catch-up support for year 7 pupils giving them the opportunity to catch up as quickly as possible.
+The literacy and numeracy catch-up premium provides schools with an additional funding for each year 7 pupil who did not achieve at least level 4 in reading and/or maths at the end of Key Stage 2.
+This additional funding is used to provide literacy and numeracy catch-up support for year 7 students giving them the opportunity to catch up as quickly as possible.

 Fulham College Boys’ School received £2,459 Catch Up funding last year and used it to provide: